tomhal/rust_tf2_bot_detector/README.md

 - [WinRT-RS](https://github.com/microsoft/winrt-rs).
 This is a Rust interface to the Universal Windows Platform, WinRT, and WinUI.
 Microsoft and names...
   - Pro: Official support from Microsoft.
-  - Pro: Rich set pf native, high-quality widgets.
+  - Pro: Rich set of native, high-quality widgets.
   - Pro: Design the UI using XAML.
   - Cons: Not cross-platform right now.
 Might be in the future.
   - Cons: Looks complicated to use.
 Maybe that's because I've not used WinRT and C++.
 XAML and C# is easy, but this doesn't quite look like it's the same as XAML and C# but with C++ instead.